lunafoxfire/satisfactory-docs-parser/README.md

 meta = {
-  superclassCount, // Number of superclasses (top level categories, basically) in the Docs file superclassList, // List of the names of all the superclasses globalProperties, // List of all properties shared by every class.
-Currently none. superclasses, // Map of each superclass to a list of its subclasses, and properties present on those subclasses categories, // Map of each category to a list of superclasses in that category, a list of subclasses within those superclasses, and properties present on those subclasses
+  superclassCount, // Number of superclasses (top level categories, basically) in the Docs file superclassList, // List of the names of all the superclasses superclasses, // Map of each superclass to a list of its subclasses, and properties present on those subclasses categories, // Map of each category to a list of superclasses in that category, a list of subclasses within those superclasses, and properties present on those subclasses
 },